nickpettican/Alarm-Pi/README.md

 Just to bear in mind.

-AlarmPi 0.0.3 comes with its own audio output command files in order to reduce noise when the alarm is off.
-As it starts, it switches the audio output to AUDIOJACK and as it finishes it switches back to HDMI.
+AlarmPi 0.0.3 comes with its own audio output command files in order to reduce background noise when the alarm is off.
+As it starts, it switches the audio output to AUDIO_JACK and as it finishes it switches back to HDMI.
 In order to change this go to the bottom of ```run.py``` and disable or change as you wish.

 The reason I did this is because the RPi has background noise when connected to the AUDIOJACK i.e. to speakers, so by only using them as output during the alarm you avoid this.